Shakeskeyboarde/wurk/packages/werk/README.md

 - `--git-head <sha>`
   - Use a specific Git commit as the "HEAD" commit.
 If not specified, the current commit will be used.
 - `--git-from-revision <rev>`
   - Use a specific Git revision when detecting modifications.
-If not specified, the `gitHead` registry metadata value for the current version will be used.
+If not specified, it will be detected from the registry metadata of the current version.

 ### Pre-Configured Commands